PieterPenninckx/rsynth/README.md

 * Glue code for different API's (called back-ends).
 Currently supported are
   * [rust-vst](https://github.com/rust-dsp/rust-vst)
   * Jack
-* Middleware components that you can put between your code and the abstraction lyer to provide various functionalities:
+* Middleware components that you can put between your code and the abstraction layer to provide various functionalities:
   * polyphony
   * ...